University of Notre Dame

 The university's athletic teams are members of the NCAA Division I and are known collectively as the Fighting Irish.
-Notre Dame is noted for its football team, which contributed to its rise to prominence on the national stage in the early 20th century; the team, an Independent with no conference affiliation, has accumulated 11 consensus national championships, seven Heisman Trophy winners, 62 members of the College Football Hall of Fame, and 13 of the Pro Football Hall of Fame.
-Notre Dame teams in other sports, chiefly in the Atlantic Coast Conference, have accumulated 17 national championships.
-The "Victory March" is one of the most famous and recognizable collegiate fight songs.
+Notre Dame is noted for its football team, which contributed to its rise to prominence on the national stage in the early 20th century.
+Notre Dame teams in other sports, chiefly in the Atlantic Coast Conference, have won 17 national championships.